 Nespresso CitiZ Benefits

-The CitiZ is nearly identical in all the ways that matter to the Pixie.
-There are only a couple of things which you could point to as “better”.
-First, the water reservoir is much bigger, 34 oz to the Pixie’s 24 oz, so it will need to be refilled less frequently.
-Realistically you’re getting 5 more espressos before refilling, not exactly life-changing stuff.
+First, the water reservoir is bigger – 34 oz to the Pixie’s 24 oz.
+So it will need to be refilled less frequently.
+Realistically though, you’re getting 5 more espressos before refilling, not exactly life-changing stuff.

 CitiZ Drawbacks